mdtareque/drHameedullah/contributor.commands.md

-## one time setup :
+## One Time Aetup :
-- get added as collaborator of the original repo
+1. get added as collaborator of the original repo
-- git clone original repo
+2. `git clone original <repo>`
-- git config --global user.email "<your email>"
+3. `git config --global user.email "<your email>"`
-- git config --global user.name "<your name>"
+4. `git config --global user.name "<your name>"`

+## Steps to make changes:
-## steps to modify the website content,style and make it live.
+To modify the website content, style and to make it live, follow below procedure

-1.make your local changes
+1. Make your local changes
-2.git add .
+2. Stage your changes: `git add .`
-3.git commit --message "<your message here>"
+3. Commit your changes: `git commit --message "<your message here>"`
-4.git pull --rebase
+4. Get others changes: `git pull --rebase`
-5.git push (need to enter github password)
+5. Publish: `git push` (need to enter github password)

-## useful commands
+## Useful Commands
-'git status' can be run any time to know the status of the repo
+- `git status` can be run any time to know the status of the repo
-'git log' it shows previous commits
+- `git log` it shows previous commits